W110 - PDQ Competent User Course

 This 2-day course provides candidates thorough training in the use of the PDQ system for self-rescue as well as the rescue of an injured worker who is suspended by their fall-arrest equipment.
 Practiced scenarios include rescue of an injured worker who is suspended off the side of a vertical structure, suspended in a fixed ladder, or is incapacitated and needs to be moved through a confined area.

 Course material is delivered through multi-media presentations, written material and an emphasis on hands-on training.
 All candidates must successfully complete a written test and skills evaluation.
-A PDQ Competent User card will be issued upon completion of the training with an expiry of one year.
+A PDQ Competent User card will be issued upon completion of the training with an expiry of two years.

 · Understand general work-at-height safe practices